gitnyasha/ruby-telegram-bot/README.md

 # ruby-telegram-bot

-A telegram bot working as a an book store
+A telegram bot working as a book store

 # By Marshall Chikari